oVirt/ovirt-site/source/develop/release-management/features/storage/importstoragedomain.html.md

 Today, oVirt supports importing ISO and Export Storage Domains, however, there is no support for importing an existing Data Storage Domain.
 A Data Storage Domain contains disks volumes and VMs/Templates OVF files.
-The OVF file is an XML standard representing the VM/Template configuration including disks, memory, CPU and more.<BR>
+The OVF file is an XML standard representing the VM/Template configuration including disks, memory, CPU and more.
-Based on this information stored in the Storage Domain we can revive entities such as disks, VMs and Templates in the setup of any Data Center the Storage Domain will be attached to.<BR>
+Based on this information stored in the Storage Domain we can revive entities such as disks, VMs and Templates in the setup of any Data Center the Storage Domain will be attached to.
 The usability of the feature might be useful for various use cases, here are some of them:

 *   Recover after the loss of the oVirt Engine's database.
 *   Transfer VMs between setups without the need to copy the data into and out of the export domain.
 *   Support migrating Storage Domains between different oVirt installations.

-Storage Domains that can be restored for VMs/Templates must contain OVF_STORE disks.<BR>
+Storage Domains that can be restored for VMs/Templates must contain OVF_STORE disks.
-Since OVF_STORE disk is only supported from a 3.5v Data Center, the Storage Domains that can be restored have to be managed in a 3.5v Data Center before the disaster.<BR>
+Since OVF_STORE disk is only supported from a 3.5v Data Center, the Storage Domains that can be restored have to be managed in a 3.5v Data Center before the disaster.
 As long as the setup contains 3.5v Data Centers, the Import Storage Domain feature will automatically be supported for those Data Centers.

 ## Owner